cepthomas/Notr/README.md

 ## Features

+- Multiple notr projects.
 - Notr files have the extension `.ntr`
 - Sections with tags and simple (non-hierarchal) folding.
 - Sections are identified like markdown `# ## ### etc`.
 - Various text decorations for visual indication.
 - Targets and references - targets can be section, file (image or other), uri.
-- Navigation to targets via goto anything.
+- Navigation to targets via quick panel.
 Has MRU and sticky entries.
 - Navigation to notr file errors.
-- Search in all notr files.
+- Search in all project notr files.
-- Lists with customizable bullets.
+- Lists with several bullet types.
-- Markdown-like quotes and raw text also act like comments.
+- Markdown-like quotes and raw text, toggle like comments.
 - Tables with insert/delete column, fit, sort.
 Loosely based on https://github.com/wadetb/Sublime-Text-Advanced-CSV.
-  This could be ported for general purpose use.
+  Could be ported for general purpose use.
 - Auto highlight - supplements [Highlight Token](https://github.com/cepthomas/SbotHighlight) (recommended).
 - Render to html with [Render View](https://github.com/cepthomas/SbotRender) (recommended).
-- After editing your color-scheme, you need to close and reopen affected views.
-- Multiple notr projects.

 ## Example

 [The spec](example/notr-spec.ntr) provides an example of the features.
-If the plugin is installed it will look something like this:
+It will look something like this:

 ![ex1](example/ex1.jpg)